python-ellar/ellar/docs/overview/exception_handling.md

-Ellar `ExceptionMiddleware` together with `ExceptionMiddlewareService` are responsible for processing all unhandled exception across the application and provides an appropriate user-friendly response.
+The `ExceptionMiddleware` and `ExceptionMiddlewareService` handle all unhandled exceptions throughout an application and provide user-friendly responses.

 ```json
 {